-Pediatric Henoch-Schönlein Purpura (HSP)
+Pediatric Henoch-Schönlein purpura (HSP)

 Henoch-Schönlein purpura (HSP) occurs when the body’s immune system attacks its own cells and organs, inflaming (irritating) blood vessels and causing them to leak.
+This is also know as IgA vasculitis.

-What is Pediatric Henoch-Schönlein Purpura (HSP)?
+What is pediatric Henoch-Schönlein purpura (HSP)?

 The immune system naturally creates antibodies to ward off bacteria, viruses and other foreign particles.
 In children with Henoch-Schönlein purpura (HSP) the antibodies attack blood vessels instead.
-This causes blood vessels to become inflamed (called vasculitis) and leak blood into the skin and other organs
+This causes blood vessels to become inflamed (called IgA vasculitis) and leak blood into the skin and other organs

 Inflamed blood vessels cause a rash that looks like small bruises, called purpura, usually seen on the legs and buttocks.
 HSP can also affect the kidneys, digestive tract and joints.